- 26 Mar 2021

 Fonts and Layout

-Your content must now meet web accessibility standards, which is a regulatory requirement and a copy of these standards can be found here.
+Your content should meet web accessibility standards as a regulatory requirement, and a copy of these standards can be found here.

 Thinking about the type of font that you use can make a difference in improving readability.
 Simple steps such as using sans serif fonts, for example: Arial, Calibri, Century Gothic, and Helvetica are clear and easy to read.
 Also ensure that the size of the font is large enough to be read easily and consider the shapes of the letters, for example, the ascenders and descenders of the font design (the way the stem on letters like b and p are featured), all of which can make a big difference.